-Did you know that drunk drivers cause more than 17,000 deaths annually.
+Drunk drivers cause more than 17,000 deaths annually.
 This equates to 310 funerals each week or one death every 30 minutes.

-Did you know that in New York State slightly more than 30% of the fatal crashes are alcohol related.
+In New York State slightly more than 30% of the fatal crashes are alcohol related.

 There is also an injury every 2 minutes associate with drunk driving.
 A driver suspected of impaired driving may be asked to submit to a blood, breath, urine or saliva test to determine the presence of alcohol or drugs in the body.